Consorcio-Madrono/dataverse/doc/sphinx-guides/source/user/tabulardataingest/rdata.rst

 timezone (e.g. "12:45" vs. "12:45 EST") **produce different
 UNFs**.
-Considering that time values in Stata/SPSS do not have time zones, but ALL time values in R do (yes, they all do - if the timezone wasn't defined explicitely, it implicitly becomes a time value in the "UTC" zone!), this means that it is **impossible** to have 2 time value vectors, in Stata/SPSS and R, that produce the same UNF.
+Considering that time values in Stata/SPSS do not have time zones, but ALL time values in R do (yes, they all do - if the timezone wasn't defined explicitly, it implicitly becomes a time value in the "UTC" zone!), this means that it is **impossible** to have 2 time value vectors, in Stata/SPSS and R, that produce the same UNF.

-| **A pro tip:** if it is important to produce SPSS/Stata and R versions of
-the same data set that result in the same UNF when ingested, you may define the time variables as **strings** in the R data frame, and use the "YYYY-MM-DD HH:mm:ss" formatting notation.
+**A pro tip:** if it is important to produce SPSS/Stata and R versions of the same data set that result in the same UNF when ingested, you may define the time variables as **strings** in the R data frame, and use the "YYYY-MM-DD HH:mm:ss" formatting notation.
 This is the formatting used by the UNF